swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 ## Goals

 Swift and C++ are both feature rich programming languages.
-While they both have a lot of similar features, Swift has some features which C++ can not represent natively.
-For instance, Swift supports overloading based on argument labels, but C++ does not.
-A gap like this can be bridged in an idiomatic manner between the two languages, as the C++ name of the exposed Swift function can be modified to reflect the Swift argument labels.
-However, some Swift features like result builders can not be bridged in an idiomatic manner to C++.
-Therefore, we can assume that it is impractical for Swift to expose all Swift APIs to C++.
-Additionally, some Swift API patterns, like conforming Swift types to specific protocols, require advanced compiler features that are impractical to support in a generated header.
-Thus, we can assume that it is also impractical for Swift to bridge all Swift API patterns into C++.

-For the reasons outlined above, it is not a goal to expose every Swift API and language construct to C++, and it is also not a goal to make every Swift library accessible to C++.
-There will certainly be libraries that will lend themselves well to an ergonomic and an idiomatic C++ interface, however, there will always be some libraries that rely on language features or API patterns that can’t be bridged to C++ in a reasonable manner.
+They share many similar features, but Swift has some features that lack close analogues in C++.
+The primary goal of Swift-to-C++ interoperability is to expose every language feature of Swift for which a reasonable C++ API can be created to represent that feature.
+For example, C++ does not have a concept of argument labels, but the argument labels can be integrated into the base name of a function to get a roughly similar effect.
+On the other hand, C++ does not have any feature that can represent a Swift feature like result builders in a reasonable manner.
+Therefore, APIs that use Swift features like result builders must be dropped in the C++ interface to the module.

-It is a goal to allow mixed Swift and C++ projects to call their own Swift APIs that lend themselves well to interoperability from C++, and do it in a safe, performant and ergonomic manner.
-It is also a goal to allow these exposed Swift APIs to use Swift types from other Swift libraries (including the Swift standard library), even if the other Swift library wasn’t developed with C++ interoperability in mind.
+It is a goal that Swift-to-C++ interoperability can be used by both mixed Swift/C++ language projects that want to interoperate within their own code base, and by C++ projects that need to use a Swift library that wasn't developed with C++ interoperability in mind.

-When Swift APIs get exposed to C++, the Swift compiler and the language specification should follow several key principles that are presented below.
+It is a goal of Swift-to-C++ interoperability to expose Swift APIs in a safe, performant and ergonomic manner.
+The Swift compiler and the language specification should follow several key related principles that are presented below.

 ### Safety